 We right away bought a flower book — in German of course — and that explains why I often have the German name in the first place.
 Our dear friend Jim (nicknamed Mossy) in a wonderfully friendly gesture bought us an English mountain flower book, since he and Sandy traveled to England and Scotland after having been staying with us and even coming to Brand with us as well, in 1988.
 That helped us a lot.
 We found that Eisenhut was monkshood and lots of useful names of flowers in English.
 Thank you again, dear Mossy.
 We miss you.

-On the right is a photo from Oberzalimweg of four little chrysantemum alpinum in 1981, Oberzalimhütte at 1889 m was one of our first walks direct from the valle — well, after we had gotten our mountain legs on easier walks.
+On the right is a photo from Oberzalimweg of four little chrysanthemum alpinum in 1981, which was the first time we saw these very special maguerites., Oberzalimhütte at 1889 m was one of our first walks direct from the valle — well, after we had gotten our mountain legs on easier walks.
 800 m difference in altitude we found to be quite a big deal for us.

 We had fled from Gargellen in Montafontal since it was so snowed in that we could not even walk to a nice restaurant in the village.
 We had to eat a vastly over-salted Zwiebelrostbraten mit Kartoffeln at our own hotel while a snowstorm was going on outside.
 After that evening I called Frau Königer (who later became Gerti to us) and asked if we could get to Brand one day earlier than planned.
 Yes, we could.
 We have rarely been as happy as that time to arrive at Haus Kella-Egg.
 There was a lot of snow up in the mountains, but none in Brand which is quite a bit lower in altitude than Gargellen.